 |17-NOV-1872||property purchased by the Ilseder Hütte.|

-This is a rather strange site, and it is actually not a show mine.
-There is no underground tour, not even a mining museum.
-Actually there is very little except a story and a movie.
-But lets start at the beginning.
+This is a rather strange place, and it is actually not a show mine.
+There is no guided tour underground, not even a mining museum.
+In fact, there is hardly anything except an exciting story and a film.
+But let's start at the very beginning.

-The Eisenerzgrube Lengede-Broistedt (iron mine at Lengede-Broistedt) is an iron mine located at the small village Lengede.
-First unsuccessful smelting experiments are documented from 1824-1825.
-There was an open cast mine around 1860, probably wild mining by local farmers even earlier.
-Modern mining started with the purchase of the area by the Ilseder Hütte from Julius Lüchau, a merchant from Hannover.
-They started systematic mining and after they had removed the soil manually, the mining increased to 15,000 t in 1877.
+The Eisenerzgrube Lengede-Broistedt (iron ore mine Lengede-Broistedt) is an iron mine near the small town of Lengede.
+The first unsuccessful smelting attempts are documented from the years 1824-1825.
+Around 1860 there was open-cast mining, probably even earlier wild mining by local farmers.
+Modern mining began with the purchase of the area by the company Ilseder Hütte from Julius Lüchau, a merchant from Hanover.
+They started systematic mining and after removing the overburden by hand, mining increased to 15,000 t in 1877.
 The parts of the ore close to the surface were mined in open pits.
 From 1884 there was a narrow-gauge railway to the smelter in Groß Ilsede, and in 1889 the later Hildesheim-Braunschweig imperial railway line via Broistedt was completed.
 This meant that the ore could be transported away optimally.